 How to Send an Email to Your Kindle Device

 Once you’ve figured out your Kindle email address, it’s time to send some documents or ebooks to it.
 For the following steps we’ll assume that you already have the e-book or document file that you want to send.
-Make sure that the file is a supported Kindle format, such as .mobi or .azw3.
-Read our ePUB vs MOBI guide to learn about other e-book formats.
+Make sure that the file is formatted as an EPUB file, as Amazon has discontinued support for other e-book formats (read our EPUB vs MOBI guide).

 You can also send a PDF file.
 If the document is in another format, you’ll need to convert it before continuing.
 Before sending anything though, you’ll need to make sure your Amazon account is set up for forwarding documents to your Kindle.